Steve Lombardi: Various gimmicks (1993–1994)

 In November 1993, Lombardi also returned to his Brooklyn Brawler gimmick, but was winless in encounters with Diesel, Tatanka, and Bob Backlund.
 He made his first PPV appearance of the year, wrestling in the dark match at the Survivor Series and losing to Billy Gunn.
 Still, he ended 1993 having enjoyed more success than at any point in the decade, having garnered 23 wins.
 Over a decade into his tenure with the company, Lombardi now found himself as the longest-tenured active wrestler within the WWF.
 Having returned to the Brawler gimmick however he remained in his enhancement talent role.
-He again participated in another wrestler's debut, this time facing Bob Holly on the January 29th episode of WWF Superstars (Fayetteville, NC).
+He again participated in another wrestler's debut, this time facing Bob Holly on the January 29th episode of WWF Superstars (Fayetteville, North Carolina).
 Lombardi earned yet another dark match at a PPV, this time at the 1994 Royal Rumble.
 However unlike previous appearances, he earned his first ever PPV victory by defeating long-time foe Jim Powers.
 This was his only victory for many months as he entered another long losing streak, falling to Bob Holly and Bob Backlund on numerous house show events.

 The impending baseball shutdown of 1994 provided a window of opportunity for him, and on the July 16th episode of Monday Night RAW the WWF began hyping the impending debut of a new wrestler called Abe "Knuckleball" Schwartz.
 In early August as the 1994 Major League Baseball strike began, Lombardi made his return as Schwartz.
 Basically a renamed version of the MVP gimmick, Lombardi's face was painted to look like a baseball and he wore a jersey with the number 00.
 In addition, he was accompanied to the ring by a carnival-like version of "Take Me Out to the Ball Game."
 Later, the MVP name was used by Montel Vontavious Porter in 2006.
 On the August 15th edition of RAW he made his debut as Abe Schwartz, blaming the fans for the baseball strike.
 Although barely recognizable in the gimmick, Lombardi's career was little changed by the new persona.
 He continued to lose matches to Bob Holly, as well as dropping numerous contests to a young PJ Walker.
 Finally in late September he enjoyed his first win streak, defeating Louie Spicolli and PJ Walker on numerous house show matches on the West Coast.
 However the WWF pulled the plug on the gimmick again, and Lombardi returned once more to the Brooklyn Brawler persona.